Cataracts and Cataract Surgery in Dogs

 Cataract surgery is a quality of life surgery—not a life-saving surgery.
 The ophthalmologist must evaluate many criteria before determining if a dog can or should undergo cataract surgery.
 However, it is also true (in Dr. McCalla’s view) that restoring a blind dog’s vision with cataract surgery is one of the most satisfying parts of being a veterinary ophthalmologist, and surgery can give a dog a wonderful new lease on life.
 For a blind dog to again be able to see its owner, to play with toys, look out the window and actually see things—this is life-changing for canine patients and their owners.
 This is especially true if the dog is elderly and deaf or hard of hearing, and/or has senile dementia and cognitive issues—to have its vision restored can make a huge difference in its quality of life.Back to Top

 After successful cataract surgery dogs see close to normal.
 However, we cannot give dogs perfect vision.
 This is because an exact replacement of the original living lens is not possible.
 Furthermore, dogs have more inflammation in their eyes after surgery than humans and therefore have more scarring.
 This scarring does slightly decrease vision.
-The post-operative inflammation and scarring (lens capsular opacification) may be lessened by both anti-inflammatory drugs and oral antioxidant supplementation (Ocu-GLO™).
-Capsular opacification is especially a concern in puppies and young adult dogs, and the best way to help reduce the risk of opacification is to implant an IOL, control uveitis, and provide daily supplementation with Ocu-GLO™ .
-Some of the ingredients in Ocu-GLO™ work synergistically to help reduce the risk of opacification.
+The post-operative inflammation and scarring (lens capsular opacification) may be lessened by both anti-inflammatory drugs and oral antioxidant supplementation.
+Capsular opacification is especially a concern in puppies and young adult dogs, and the best way to help reduce the risk of opacification is to implant an IOL, control uveitis, and provide daily antioxidant supplementation.
+A unique canine antioxidant vision supplement contains ingredients that work synergistically to help reduce the risk of opacification.
 Once the capsule develops opacities, they cannot be medically reversed.
 In people, capsular opacities that develop following cataract surgery can be lessened with laser surgery, but this does not work in dogs.
 Most owners notice a tremendous increase in their pet’s vision after cataract surgery, but they can still detect certain visual difficulties.

 After surgery, cataracts cannot recur.
 However, some dogs can have decreased vision years after cataract surgery due to formed scar tissue, glaucoma, and/or retinal detachment.
 In rare instances, placement of an IOL is not possible at the time of cataract surgery.
 These dogs still see better, but are more far-sighted and near objects are out of focus.
 The cornea does two thirds of the focusing of the eye, so vision is still present but not perfect if the lens (which does one-third of the focusing) cannot be replaced with an IOL.
 Some dogs require anti-inflammatory medication for several weeks, months, or lifetime following cataract surgery.
-Ocu-GLO™ is a lifetime supplement following cataract surgery; this may help reduce the risk of capsular opacification, secondary glaucoma, and/or retinal detachment forming.Back to Top
+Following cataract surgery, lifetime supplementation with a specific canine antioxidant vision supplement may help reduce the risk of capsular opacification, secondary glaucoma, and/or retinal detachment forming (see our Veterinary Supplements page).Back to Top

 Cataract surgery is expensive because it requires specialized equipment and training.
 The instruments and equipment used for cataract surgery in dogs are the same type used for cataract surgery in people.
 Furthermore, you are paying for the highly advanced training and expertise of a board-certified veterinary ophthalmologist.